miguelchiarello/sigma_crypto_app/README.md

 ## What is this?

-This project was created as a crypto and api study in order to better understand the scope of and app like this.
+This flutter project was created as a crypto and api study in order to better understand the scope of and app like this.

 ## Assets